consilience/laravel-storage-ls/README.md

 # Laravel Storage ls

-List the contents of Laravel file systems/disks.
+List the files of Laravel file systems (aka disks) through a simple artisan command.

 Laravel abstracts filesystems, both local and remote, using the [flysystem package](https://flysystem.thephpleague.com/docs/) and its adapters.